Topics on this page

 To view a full list of list of rates, see the VA Compensation Rate Table.

 You must be at least 10% disabled from a condition which is "service connected," and you may not have received a dishonorable discharge.

 There is no specific duration of service required for you to be eligible for this Benefit.

 For more information see the Department of Veterans Affairs Compensation Fact Sheet.

-Federal Regulations: 38 CFR Part 3
+- Federal Regulations: 38 Code of Federal Regulations, Part 3